gameworkers/CodeOfConduct/README.md

 - Posting or displaying sexually explicit or violent material.
 - Posting or threatening to post other people’s personally identifying information ("doxing") or expose their participation in GWU.
 	- posting material that is not anonymized properly ([insert link to guideline])
-- Inappropriate or non-consensual photography, filming or recording of online conversations or at events, especially pertaining to point the previous point (anonymity).
+- Inappropriate or non-consensual photography, filming or recording of online conversations or at events, especially pertaining to the previous point (anonymity).
 - Inappropriate physical contact.
 You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
+This includes: sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
 - Advocating for, or encouraging, any of the above behavior.
 - Sustained disruption of community events including rallies, meetups, talks and presentations.